88 Online Therapy Tips (Get Better Results and Save Money)

 80. Be deeper than you think you can be.

 We often cut off our own insights because of the way we’ve been conditioned by our culture.
 We learn to judge and reject thoughts that make others uncomfortable or that counter our societal narrative.
-To overcome the thinking that’s holding you back, you’ll need to go deep and question the stories that you’ve used to fit in.
+To overcome the negative or limited ways of thinking that are holding you back, you’ll need to go deep and question the stories that keep you stuck—even if they’re stories many other people believe.

 Tips for Ending Therapy at the Right Time